 Who We Are

-Genesee Region Clean Communities is a U.S. Department of Energy sponsored program designed to encourage the use of alternative fuel vehicles (AFVs) and their underlying support systems throughout the Greater Rochester area.
+Greater Rochester Clean Cities is a U.S. Department of Energy sponsored program designed to encourage the use of alternative fuel vehicles (AFVs) and their underlying support systems throughout the Greater Rochester area.

 Our organization is built on the premise that we can change our communities for the better through cooperation and voluntary partnerships, working to reduce our reliance on imported oil and improve air quality.

 Through GRCC, we develop public/private partnerships to promote alternative fuels and vehicles, fuel blends, fuel economy, hybrid vehicles, and idle reduction.

 What are Alternative Fuels?

 Alternative fuels are options to gasoline or diesel including propane, natural gas, electricity, hydrogen, methanol, biodiesel, and ethanol.

 Why Alternative Fuels?

 Each year we increase our dependence on imported oil — which increases the trade deficit, costs us jobs, and undermines our national security.
 Moreover, emissions from vehicles are the single largest contributor to air pollution in the Rochester region.

 The U.S. consumes nearly 20 million barrels of oil per day, of which almost 60% is imported.
 Our nation spends about $260 billion on petroleum imports per year—money that leaves our economy, taking jobs with it.
 Moreover, imports are expected to grow to nearly 70% by the end of the decade.
 These forces have encouraged the development of new domestic sources of power for vehicles.